-A major feature of SystemX research is the Focus Area partnership.
-Member companies allocate a portion of their membership fee (a “token”) to support research into a large but focused technology challenge by a team of multiple Stanford faculty and Ph.D. students in close cooperation with experts from the supporting firms.
-Focus Areas are expected to have a 3 – 5 year lifespan, at which time they will be renewed, revised, or retired.
+SystemX’s Focus Areas are large but focused technology challenges being adressed by teams of Stanford faculty and Ph.D. students in close cooperation with experts from the supporting member companies.
+Focus Areas are expected to have a 3-5 year lifespan, at which time they will be renewed, revised, or retired.

 Current SystemX Focus Areas are: